-NEW YORK (Reuters) - The Federal Reserve's balance sheet grew in the latest week as the central bank's holdings of U.S. Treasuries increased, Fed data released on Thursday showed.
+NEW YORK (Reuters) - The Federal Reserve's balance sheet grew in the latest week with additional holdings of Treasury debt, Fed data released on Friday showed.

-The Fed's balance sheet, which is a broad gauge of its lending to the financial system, stood at $3.312 trillion on May 15, compared to $3.281 trillion on May 8.
+The Fed's balance sheet liabilities, which are a broad gauge of its lending to the financial system, stood at $3.450 trillion on July 3, compared with $3.436 trillion on June 26.

-The Fed's holdings of Treasuries grew to $1.865 trillion as of Wednesday, May 15, from $1.854 trillion the previous week.
+The Fed's holdings of Treasuries rose to $1.943 trillion as of Wednesday, from $1.928 trillion the previous week.

-The Fed's ownership of mortgage bonds guaranteed by Fannie Mae (FNMA.OB), Freddie Mac (FMCC.OB) and the Government National Mortgage Association (Ginnie Mae) rose to $1.150 trillion from $1.122 trillion the previous week.
+The Fed's ownership of mortgage bonds guaranteed by Fannie Mae (FNMA.OB), Freddie Mac (FMCC.OB) and the Government National Mortgage Association (Ginnie Mae) were $1.208 trillion, little changed from the previous week.

-The Fed's holdings of debt issued by Fannie Mae, Freddie Mac and the Federal Home Loan Bank system totaled $72.05 billion, unchanged from the previous week.
+The Fed's holdings of debt issued by Fannie Mae, Freddie Mac and the Federal Home Loan Bank system totaled $69.180 billion compared with $70.658 billion the previous week.